knative/serving/docs/debugging/application-debugging-guide.md

 the output and describing the reason why the deployment failed.

 This kind of failures is most likely due to either misconfigured manifest or wrong command.
-For example, the following output says that you should have route traffic percent summing to 100:
+For example, the following output says that you should configure route traffic percent summing to 100:

 ```